mesosphere/marathon/ci/README.md

 1. `jenkins`
 2. `pr`
+3. `release`

 The `jenkins` target is executed on every release branch, on master, and on each Github pull request.
 The `jenkins` target will check if a build is for a pull-request, and if so, run forward to the `pr` target.

 The `pr` target runs the test pipeline followed by Github PR review reporting.
 It is triggered with each diff update.

+The `release` target runs the build and packages Marathon in a Docker image, natvie packages for various Linux distributions and a big jar.

 The test pipeline involves the following steps: